Rifugio Marchetti | On the summit of Monte Stivo | Municipality of Arco, Province of Trento

 Bank: Banca Etica

-Applications, complete with all the required material, must be sent no later than 21 May at 12 noon.
+Applications, complete with all required material, must be sent no later than 14 May 2023 at 12 noon.

 PERSONAL DATA PROCESSING (PRIVACY)

-The information and data collected will be used in compliance with the new European Regulation GDPR n.
-679/2016.
+The information and data collected will be used in accordance with the new European Regulation GDPR no. 679/2016.
 Their use is permitted exclusively to the recipient of the message, for the purposes indicated in the message itself.

 For any doubts, questions or to receive further information, please write to firstname.lastname@example.org.